top of page

 Over the years, the church has adapted to the changing demographics of the neighborhood.
 In 1968, the Rev. William J. Smart became the congregation’s first black minister, and in 2002, the Rev. Dr. Maxine Nixon was appointed Fenimore’s first female minister.
 Following the merger in 1968 of the Methodist and Evangelical United Brethren denominations, the congregation has been known as the Fenimore Street United Methodist Church.
 Reverend Dr. Ivan J. Roberts’ guided the first “rally of nations”.
 Our first female pastor, the Reverend Dr. Maxine Nixon, 2002 to 2021, initiated many new ministries, and a second successful “rally of the nations”.
 Under the current pastor, Rev. Roger Jackson, a monthly community breakfast was started.

 At present, the various cultures of the church and community are reflected in our congregation.
-The church currently enjoys several choirs and a
+The church currently enjoys several choirs and a dance ministry.
+As you can see our church has been and is still a vibrant force in this community for over 130 years.

 bottom of page